justeat/JustEat.RecruitmentTest/README.md

-JUST EAT Engineer Recruitment Test
+Just Eat Engineer Recruitment Test
 ==================================

 Thank you for taking the time to do our technical test.
 It consists of two parts: